jlreyes/mathcanvas/README.txt

     -DONE- Set the text size
     -DONE- Set the text color
 -DONE- Going to <host>/<id> goes to the room with id <id>
--Highlighting of modules that are being edited
--DONE- Notification when people join
+-DONE- (Unecessary due to change) Highlighting of modules that are being edited -DONE- Notification when people join
 -DONE- Be able to get a list of people joining
 -DONE- Url changes depending to reflect the page you are on